 - Find an area to store sell/donate items and a separate area for trash items.
 Move these items to the appropriate area.

 - Place the item that you have chosen to keep in a moving box, or place in the cabinet to pack later.

 Disposing of Unwanted Items

-There are a variety of options for disposing of unwanted items.
+- There are a variety of options for disposing of unwanted items.
 Disposing items as you go along can avoid unneeded anxiety and stress.
-You may ask family to help each weekend and dispose of the items collected during the week or find an individual or group that would dispose of the items for a reasonable fee.
-Church youth groups often could use the extra money for trips and camps.
+You may ask family to come each weekend and dispose of the items for the week or find an individual or group that would dispose of the items for a reasonable fee.